RockiRider/vite-plugin-posthog/packages/vite-plugin-posthog/README.md

 # vite-plugin-posthog

 A package that allows you to integrate with PostHog specifically designed with Vite in mind.
-Currently only compatible with React, but support for Vue and Svelte is planned.
+Currently compatible with all frameworks/libraries built by Vite, however we provide additional React Hooks and Components to make it easier to get started with React.
+Additional support for other frameworks/libraries is planned, in order to make it easier to get started with PostHog in your favourite framework/library.

 ## Advantages over official Posthog React SDK